SUSTAINABLE INNOVATION SCHEME

 If they are to be effectively addressed, global concerns – such as climate change, food, energy, and water security; and health – require new knowledge and new technologies from science.
 Responsive and adaptable modes of governance combined with flexible funding and spending mechanisms are essential.
 A tailored approach to knowledge sharing and intellectual property can be vital, and participatory approaches and expansion efforts are indispensable for the successful uptake of innovations.

 In an era of rapidly developing open science, distributed data infrastructures will be vital for science and international collaboration.
 International bioinformatics databases have already played a key role in the development of molecular biology and biomedicine, and international data-sharing is vital for research that addresses global concerns.
 However, sustainable business models for funding many of these structures are urgently required.
-Whatever the mechanism, demonstrating value for money and effect will be an important requirement as the size and number of data infrastructures increases.
+Whatever the mechanism, demonstrating value for money and impact will be an important requirement as the size and number of data infrastructures increases.

 One important area for consideration is the potential synergy between science funding and development assistance.
 Opportunities exist for science funding agencies and development co-operation agencies to operate more collaboratively to strengthen science in developing countries, particularly with regard to global concerns.